MS - Human-Centered Design

 The thesis option requires 27 credit hours of coursework beyond the bachelor's degree and a minimum of six credit hours of thesis.
 The thesis may be analytical, experimental, theoretical or applied.
 It should provide the student the ability to explore literature; model, design, prototype and evaluate solutions; and competently express themselves.
 The thesis applicant must write and present a thesis proposal to a committee formed according to graduate policy, conduct the necessary research, and design and prepare a written thesis satisfying the elements agreed to by the student's committee.
 The student must defend the thesis before the committee.
 Students in this option are urged to continue to the Ph.D. program and a career in academia.

-Note: Nonthesis students must successfully complete a final program examination after completing all course requirements.
+Note: Nonthesis students must successfully complete a final program examination after completing all program requirements.